-In this writeup I will do my bets to explain Forest from HTB from MY OWN explination for the box it will include screenshots the commands i put and the explination for it.
-This box is a great intro box to leard Active Directory tools and exploitation.
-What we will first do on this map is a nmap scan.
-I keep it simple and do a nmap with nmap -sC -sV (ip)
+In this writeup I will do my best to explain Forest from HTB from MY OWN explanation for the box.
+It will include screenshots, the commands I put, and the explanation for it.
+This box is a great intro box to learn Active Directory tools and exploitation.

 Now that that was established I then did the command of enumdomusers and it will dump all the user accounts associated with this Domain.
 You can also get this by typing querydispinfo but we will just do the first one.

-Now that it was able to dump the users , now we create a new text note and add the users found onto it as a list.
-Feel free to only add the names that look normal the other ones wont be needed.
+Now that it was able to dump the users, now we create a new text note and add the users found onto it as a list.
+Feel free to only add the names that look normal, the other ones won't be needed.

-After getting the response from impacket we can see there is a hash that populated that we see belongs to a service account of svc-alfresco and now we will grab that hash add it to another text file and try cracking it with either Hashcat or John the Ripper , I personally prefer John so lets give it a shot.
+After getting the response from impacket we can see there is a hash that populated that we see belongs to a service account of svc-alfresco and now we will grab that hash, add it to another text file and try cracking it with either Hashcat or John the Ripper.
+I personally prefer John so let's give it a shot.

 And right after if you navigate to the Desktop you should find the user flag.